liapatiso95-ctrl/character-sheet/feats.md

 **Eye of the Storm.** You have Resistance to Lightning and Thunder damage.
 While you are Bloodied, you have Immunity to Lightning and Thunder damage.

 **Storm's Strength.** Creatures have Disadvantage on saving throws against your spells that deal Lightning or Thunder damage.

+### Boon of the Iron Mind
+***Prerequisite: Level 19+***

+You gain the following benefits.

+**Ability Score Increase.** Increase one ability score of your choice by 1, to a maximum of 30.

+**Unshakable Focus.** When you are maintaining Concentration on an effect, you lose Concentration only if you cast a spell or activate another effect that requires Concentration, if you have the Petrified or Unconscious condition, or if you die.
+\column

 ### Boon of the Night Spirit
 ***Prerequisites: Level 19+***